thegboat/fast_change_table/README.md

 * "replace\_keys" to remove all indexes; new indexes will be specified
 - "disable\_keys" to remove indexes and apply them after data load; this is a tremendous performance enhancement for a dbms with fast index creation; it is active by default. set it to false to prevent its usage

-the bulk option is set by default set it to false to prevent its usage.
+the bulk option is set by default; set it to false to prevent its usage.

 __Example:__